bananaturtlesandwich/UE4-Map-Editor/README.md

 # Building from source
 - clone the repository
 - run update submodules.bat to update the dependencies
-- open the solution and migrate GL_EditorFramework's packages if there are issues
+- open the solution and migrate GL_EditorFramework's nuget packages if there are issues
 - build and it should work👍

 # Libraries used